-Former students who wish to return after a lapse of two years must submit a new Application for Admissions.
-A re-entering student who has attended any other institution since leaving Westmoreland must request that an official transcript from each school be sent directly to the Office of the Registrar.
+Former students who wish to return after a cross into a new catalog year (excluding Summer) must submit a new Application for Admissions.
+A re-entering student who has attended any other institution since leaving Westmoreland must request that an official transcript from each school be sent directly to transcripts@westmoreland.edu.
+The readmitted student's catalog year will be moved to their returning year based on when they take their first course after returning.